-Waverley College uses the Apple computer platform for teaching and learning with individual Macbook Air laptops issued to every student from Years 5 to Year 12.
-New students are issued with a Macbook Air shortly after their commencement in Term 1.
+Waverley College uses the Mac platform for teaching and learning with individual Macbook Air’s issued to every student from Years 5 to Year 12.
+New students are issued with a devcie shortly after their commencement in Term 1.
 Information sessions for students and parents are held to familiarise them with the device and to explain the rights and responsibilities of students, care and maintenance, and internet use and protection.

 Email and internet monitoring

 All email and internet use is monitored to ensure that these facilities are used for the purpose of curriculum delivery.
 The school has policies in place to deal with any breach of the acceptable use of email and internet.
-These policies and others relating to Information Technology matters can be easily viewed on the Policy page and are fully explained when laptops are issued.
+Policies relating to Information Technology matters are fully explained when laptops are issued.

 A Technology Levy is billed to the student’s school account to cover hire of the laptop, bag, software and licences, insurance, external hard drive, protective cover, iAssist helpdesk and other expenses.

 PowerSchool – Learning Management System (LMS)

 PowerSchool is the Waverley Learning Management System.
 It provides the teacher and students with the ability to create “learning communities” where teachers are able to share resources and content materials with students.
 New students will be provided with a login for PowerSchool at their commencement.
 Continuing students from the Junior School will maintain the same login details.
 PowerSchool is accessed via a link on the school website.
 Parents are very welcome to explore Haiku through their son’s account.